MicrosoftDocs/azure-docs/articles/active-directory/active-directory-devquickstarts-webapp-dotnet-b2c.md

 > [AZURE.NOTE]
 Policies are units of re-use.
 You can create multiple policies of the same type and use any policy in any application at run-time.
 Policies have a consistent developer interface; you invoke them in your applications using standard identity protocol requests and you receive tokens (customized by you) as responses.

-- On the B2C features blade, click **Sign-up policies**.
+1. On the B2C features blade, click **Sign-up policies**.
-- Click **+Add** at the top of the blade.
+2. Click **+Add** at the top of the blade.
-- The **Name** determines the sign-up policy name used by your application.
+3. The **Name** determines the sign-up policy name used by your application.
 Enter "SiUp".
-- Click **Identity providers** and select "Email address".
+4. Click **Identity providers** and select "Email address".
 Click **OK**.
-- Click **Sign-up attributes**.
+5. Click **Sign-up attributes**.
 Here you choose attributes that you want to collect from the user during sign up.
-For the purposes of this tutorial, select "Display Name", "City" and "Postal Code".
+For the purposes of this tutorial, select "City", "Display Name" and "Postal Code".
 Click **OK**.
-- Click **Application claims**.
+6. Click **Application claims**.
 Here you can choose the claims that you want returned in the tokens back to your application after a successful sign up experience.
 For now, select "Display Name", "Postal Code", "Identity Provider" and "User's Object ID".
-- Click **Create**.
+7. Click **Create**.
 Note that the policy just created appears as "B2C_1_SiUp" (the B2C_1_ fragment is automatically added) in the **Sign-up policies** blade.
-- Open the policy by clicking on it and click the **Run now** command at the top of the blade.
+8. Open the policy by clicking on it and click the **Run now** command at the top of the blade.

 > [AZURE.NOTE]
 The policy "Run now" command allows you to simulate user experience without writing a single line of code.
 Note that it takes up to a minute for your policy changes to take effect.

-- Select "B2C app" in the **Applications** drop-down and `https://localhost:44321/` in the **Reply URL / Redirect URI** drop-down.
+9. Select "B2C app" in the **Applications** drop-down and `https://localhost:44321/` in the **Reply URL / Redirect URI** drop-down.
 Click the **Run now** button.
-- A new browser tab opens up and you can run through the user experience of signing up for your application.
+10. A new browser tab opens up and you can run through the user experience of signing up for your application.
-- Go back to the browser tab where the Azure Portal is open.
+11. Go back to the browser tab where the Azure Portal is open.
 Close the two blades just opened.
 Leave the B2C features blade open.

 ## Step 3: Create a Sign-in policy and run

 To enable sign in on your application, you will need to create a Sign-in policy.
 This policy describes the experiences that users will go through during sign in and the contents of tokens that the application will receive on successful sign ins.

-- On the B2C features blade, click **Sign-in policies**.
+1. On the B2C features blade, click **Sign-in policies**.
-- Click **+Add** at the top of the blade.
+2. Click **+Add** at the top of the blade.
-- The **Name** determines the sign-in policy name used by your application.
+3. The **Name** determines the sign-in policy name used by your application.
 Enter "SiIn".
-- Click **Identity providers** and select "Email address".
+4. Click **Identity providers** and select "Email address".
 Click **OK**.
-- Click **Application claims**.
+5. Click **Application claims**.
 Here you can choose the claims that you want returned in the tokens back to your application after a successful sign in experience.
-For now, select "Display Name", "Postal Code", "Identity Provider" and "User's Object ID".
+For now, select "Display Name", "Identity Provider", "Postal Code"  and "User's Object ID".
+Click **OK**.
-- Click **Create**.
+6. Click **Create**.
 Note that the policy just created appears as "B2C_1_SiIn" (the B2C_1_ fragment is automatically added) in the **Sign-in policies** blade.
-- Open the policy by clicking on it and click the **Run now** command at the top of the blade.
+7. Click on the policy and then the **Run now** command at the top of the blade.
-- Select "B2C app" in the **Applications** drop-down and `https://localhost:44321/` in the **Reply URL / Redirect URI** drop-down.
+8. Select "B2C app" in the **Applications** drop-down and `https://localhost:44321/` in the **Reply URL / Redirect URI** drop-down.
 Click the **Run now** button.
-- A new browser tab opens up and you can run through the user experience of signing into your application.
+9. A new browser tab opens up and you can run through the user experience of signing into your application.
-- Go back to the browser tab where the Azure Portal is open.
+10. Go back to the browser tab where the Azure Portal is open.
 Close the two blades just opened.
 Leave the B2C features blade open.

 ## Step 4: Set up your application to use policies created in your directory

 Here, we will configure the sample to use the Sign-up and Sign-in policies created in your directory.
 This will allow your application (using the OWIN middleware) to issue sign-up and sign-in requests to the Azure AD B2C service.

-- Open the `web.config` file in the root of the project, and enter values for these configuration keys:
+Open the `web.config` file in the root of the project, and enter values for these configuration keys:
-  - For "ida:Tenant", enter your directory name.
+1. For "ida:Tenant", enter your directory name.
 For e.g., "contoso.onmicrosoft.com".
-	- For "ida:ClientId", enter the **Client ID** copied down in Step 1.
+2. For "ida:ClientId", enter the **Client ID** copied down in Step 1.
-	- Leave "ida:RedirectUri" as `https://localhost:44321/`.
+3. Leave "ida:RedirectUri" as `https://localhost:44321/`.
-	- For "ida:SignUpPolicyId", enter "B2C_1_SiUp".
+4. For "ida:SignUpPolicyId", enter "B2C_1_SiUp".
-	- For "ida.SignInPolicyId", enter "B2C_1_SiIn".
+5. For "ida.SignInPolicyId", enter "B2C_1_SiIn".

 ## Step 5: Run the application and issue sign up, sign in and sign out requests to Azure AD B2C

 You are almost done securing your application with Azure AD B2C!

-- Build the Visual Studio solution and run the application.
+1. Build the Visual Studio solution and run the application.
-- Run through sign-up, sign-out and sign-in in order using any email address.
+2. Run through sign-up, sign-out and sign-in in order using any email address.
-- Click on the "Claims" tab after sign-up and sign-in to view the contents of tokens received.
+3. Click on the "Claims" tab after sign-up and sign-in to view the contents of tokens received.

 ## Step 6: Add a custom user attribute to the directory

 You can collect additional information from the user during sign-up in addition to standard directory attributes.
 To do that you have to create custom attributes and use them in your policies.

-- On the B2C features blade, click **User attributes**.
+1. On the B2C features blade, click **User attributes**.
-- Click **+Add** at the top of the blade.
+2. Click **+Add** at the top of the blade.
-- Provide a **Name** for the custom attribute.
+3. Provide a **Name** for the custom attribute.
 For example, enter "ShoeSize".
-- Leave **Data type** as "String".
+4. Leave **Data type** as "String".
-- Click **Create**.
+5. Click **Create**.
-- Close the two blades just opened.
+6. Close the two blades just opened.
 Leave the B2C features blade open.

 ## Step 7: Modify the Sign-up policy to use the custom attribute

-- On the B2C features blade, click **Sign-up policies**.
+1. On the B2C features blade, click **Sign-up policies**.
-- Click on "B2C_1_SiUp" and then on **Sign-up attributes**.
+2. Click on "B2C_1_SiUp" and then on **Sign-up attributes**.
-- Select "ShoeSize" from the list of attributes and click **OK**.
+3. Select "ShoeSize" from the list of attributes and click **OK**.
-- **Save** the sign-up policy.
+4. **Save** the sign-up policy.
-- If you want to run through the modified sign-up experience, click the **Run now** command and follow the steps outlined in Step 2.
+5. If you want to run through the modified sign-up experience, click the **Run now** command and follow the steps outlined in Step 2.
-- Close the two blades just opened.
+6. Close the two blades just opened.
 Leave the B2C features blade open.

 ## Step 8: Register an application with Facebook

 To use Facebook sign-up and sign-in in your application, you will need to [create a Facebook application](link) and supply it with the right parameters to work properly with the Azure AD B2C service.
 Do this on a separate browser tab and leave the B2C features blade open.

 You can also setup [Google+](link), [LinkedIn](link) and [Amazon](link) applications as well.
-However, it is optional for the steps that follow.
+However, this is optional for the steps that follow.

 ## Step 9: Setup Facebook as a social identity provider in your directory

-- On the B2C features blade, click **Social identity providers**.
+1. On the B2C features blade, click **Social identity providers**.
-- Click **+Add** at the top of the blade.
+2. Click **+Add** at the top of the blade.
-- Provide a friendly **Name** for the identity provider configuration.
+3. Provide a friendly **Name** for the identity provider configuration.
 For example, enter "Facebook (default)".
-- Click **Identity provider type**, select **Facebook** and click **OK**.
+4. Click **Identity provider type**, select **Facebook** and click **OK**.
-- Click **Set up this identity provider** and enter the **Client ID** and **Client secret** of the Facebook application that you created in Step 8.
+5. Click **Set up this identity provider** and enter the **Client ID** and **Client secret** of the Facebook application that you created in Step 8.
-- Click **OK** and then **Create** to save your Facebook configuration.
+6. Click **OK** and then **Create** to save your Facebook configuration.
-- Close the **Social identity providers** blade.
+7. Close the **Social identity providers** blade.
 Leave the B2C features blade open.

 ## Step 10: Modify the Sign-up and Sign-in policies to include Facebook as an Identity Provider

-- On the B2C features blade, click **Sign-up policies**.
+1. On the B2C features blade, click **Sign-up policies**.
-- Click on "B2C_1_SiUp" and then on **Identity providers**.
+2. Click on "B2C_1_SiUp" and then on **Identity providers**.
-- Select "Facebook (default)" from the list of identity providers and click **OK**.
+3. Select "Facebook (default)" from the list of identity providers and click **OK**.
-- **Save** the sign-up policy.
+4. **Save** the sign-up policy.
-- If you want to run through the modified sign-up experience, click the **Run now** command and follow the steps outlined in Step 2.
+5. If you want to run through the modified sign-up experience, click the **Run now** command and follow the steps outlined in Step 2.
-- Close the two blades just opened.
+6. Close the two blades just opened.
-- On the B2C features blade, click **Sign-in policies**.
+7. On the B2C features blade, click **Sign-in policies**.
-- Click on "B2C_1_SiIn" and then on **Identity providers**.
+8. Click on "B2C_1_SiIn" and then on **Identity providers**.
-- Select "Facebook (default)" from the list of identity providers and click **OK**.
+9. Select "Facebook (default)" from the list of identity providers and click **OK**.
-- **Save** the sign-in policy.
+10. **Save** the sign-in policy.
-- If you want to run through the modified sign-in experience, click the **Run now** command and follow the steps outlined in Step 1.
+11. If you want to run through the modified sign-in experience, click the **Run now** command and follow the steps outlined in Step 1.
-- You can close the Azure Portal tab if you want to.
+12. You can close the Azure Portal tab if you want to.

 ## Step 11: Re-run the application to issue requests to Azure AD B2C

 Your application now has enhanced functionality, all without changing a single line of code!

-- Re-build the Visual Studio solution and re-run the application.
+1. Re-build the Visual Studio solution and re-run the application.
-- Run through sign-up, sign-out and sign-in in order using any Facebook account.
+2. Run through sign-up, sign-out and sign-in in order using any Facebook account.
-- Click on the "Claims" tab after sign-up and sign-in to view the contents of tokens received.
+3. Click on the "Claims" tab after sign-up and sign-in to view the contents of tokens received.

 If you want to move onto advanced topics, you may want to try: